Jonathan Hacker - PortfolioDevelopment Blog: blog.cloakedgames.com

 Daughter of Dreams (2020 - Present)

 My current project, still in development.
-Daughter of Dreams is a puzzle-adventure game with strategic turn-based combat, an epic fantasy story, and an ever-changing procedurally generated world.
-So far I have developed the combat system, and have the game in a playable state.
-I am currently working on adding enough content to produce a demo, with a release goal of Spring 2022.
-I post regular progress updates to my blog, which can be seen by clicking "Home" on the navbar on this page.
+Daughter of Dreams is a tactical RPG game with strategic turn-based combat, an epic fantasy story, and an ever-changing procedurally generated world.
+This is the most technically challenging project I have worked on, due to the procedural generation and elaborate turn-based combat system.
+I am currently working on adding enough content to produce a demo, with a release goal of March 2023.

 Tile Trial!
 (2021 - 2022)

 Tile Trial! is a two-player cooperative online puzzle game for Windows 10 and Linux.
 A pair of friends can connect in a match together, and cooperate to solve a customizable grid-based jigsaw puzzle.
-They will attempt to solve the puzzle as fast as possible, and can submit times to an online leaderboard to rank against other teams.
-This project is being developed in a team of three for my Computer Science capstone requirement.
-It will be released in May of 2022.
+This project was challenging to develop due to the inclusion of multiplayer.
+This project is was developed in a team of three for my Computer Science capstone requirement.

 Exodus (2020 - 2021)